BrassGoggledCoders/Steamcraft2/README.md

 Anyone is welcome to make changes to this mod, but it must be said that we will not approve of every change if we deem that it does not fit the theme of the mod.
 Though the mod is open-source, we still possess the power of discretion.
 Yes, there is an API, but its details are not fully fleshed out/documented.
 Please give us some time before we make it suitable.
-Additionally, you must clone the joint repository, not this one.
-The joint repo can be found here: <https://github.com/BrassGoggledCoders/SteamCraft2>
+Our API can be found here: https://github.com/BrassGoggledCoders/Boilerplate in the 'steamapi' packages.

 Developers & Credits:
 =====================
 _Coders:_
 * warlordjones: leader(ish), author of the mod Steampunkery (which was merged into SC2), programmer; speciality: fancy, items/vanity system and breaking things
-* decebaldecebal: programmer; speciality: complicated tile entities, power systems, GUIs
+* decebaldecebal: programmer; speciality: complicated tile entities, power systems, GUIs, cleanup

 _Artists:_
 * Falkok15: modeler, texture-artist